chibenwa/james-project/src/adr/0036-eventbus.md

 ## Context

-Many features relies on behaviors triggered by interactions with the mailbox API main interfaces (`RightManager`, `MailboxManager`, `MessageManager`, `MessageIdManager`).
+Many features rely on behaviors triggered by interactions with the mailbox API main interfaces (`RightManager`, `MailboxManager`, `MessageManager`, `MessageIdManager`).
 We need to provide a convenient extension mechanism for organizing the execution of these behaviours, provide retries and advanced error handling.